TV Entertainment Centers

 The Project

-Not every project involves a whole room overhaul.
-Sometimes the most satisfying work happens in the smallest spaces — and this water closet in a Nocatee home is a perfect example.
-The homeowner had a compact, enclosed toilet room that checked every functional box but had zero visual character.
-Plain drywall from floor to ceiling, builder-grade baseboard, nothing to catch the eye.
-They wanted the room to feel intentional and polished, and they brought in AVP Construction JAX to make it happen with custom wainscoting and wall trim.
+Not every project is a whole-room overhaul.
+Some of the most satisfying work happens in the smallest spaces, and this water closet in a Nocatee home proves it.
+The homeowner had a compact, enclosed toilet room that worked fine and looked like nothing.
+Flat drywall floor to ceiling.
+Builder-grade baseboard.
+Nothing to hold the eye.
+They wanted the room to feel considered, and they brought us in to do it with custom wainscoting and wall trim.

-The solution was a classic board and batten wainscoting installation — vertical battens set into a framed panel system running about chair-rail height around all three walls of the water closet, capped with a flat rail and grounded by a clean base.
-Simple in concept, precise in execution.
+The answer was board and batten wainscoting.
+Vertical battens set into a framed panel system running to about chair-rail height on all three walls, capped with a flat rail, grounded by a clean base.
+Simple concept.
+Precise execution.

 The Challenge

-Working in a water closet this size demands real accuracy.
-There's no room to hide an error — every panel, every batten, every corner is right in front of you the moment you open the door.
-The walls had to be treated as a complete, continuous system so the panel spacing read as intentional and balanced, not squeezed or stretched to fit.
-Getting the rail height perfectly level around all three walls in such a tight footprint meant there was no room for eyeballing anything.
+A water closet this size demands real accuracy.
+There's nowhere to hide an error.
+Every panel, every batten, every corner is directly in front of you the moment the door opens.
+The walls had to read as one continuous, intentional system, with panel spacing that looks balanced instead of squeezed or stretched to fill the run.
+And the rail height had to land dead-level around all three walls in a footprint this tight.
+Nothing gets eyeballed on a job like this.

-As you can see in this photo, the crew set up a green laser level mounted on a pole stand to shoot a perfectly level reference line around the entire perimeter before a single piece of trim was fastened.
-That laser line became the backbone of the whole installation — every rail, every batten was measured from it.
-It's the kind of step that separates a professional trim job from one that looks slightly off and you can never quite figure out why.
+You can see it in this photo.
+A green laser level on a pole stand, shooting a perfectly level reference line around the entire perimeter before a single piece of trim was fastened.
+That laser line became the backbone of the whole installation.
+Every rail and every batten got measured from it.
+It's the step that separates a trim job that reads right from one that looks slightly off and you can never quite say why.

 The Build

-The first step was establishing the rail height and snapping reference lines on all three walls using the laser level.
-Once the layout was locked in, the crew installed the flat top rail, which would serve as the cap for the entire wainscoting system.
-You can see in the early build photos how the batten framework started to take shape — vertical strips of trim applied directly to the drywall, evenly spaced to create the panel bays between them.
+We locked in the rail height and snapped reference lines on all three walls off the laser.
+Then the flat top rail went in, the cap for the entire wainscoting system.
+The early build photos show the batten framework taking shape.
+Vertical strips of trim applied straight to the drywall, evenly spaced to set the panel bays between them.

-Here the battens and base are installed and the panels are taking shape wall by wall.
-The floor was covered with a drop cloth throughout — these marble-look porcelain tiles were already in place and needed to stay pristine.
-The crew worked carefully around the toilet and kept the tile protected at every stage.
+Here the battens and base are in and the panels are coming together wall by wall.
+The floor stayed under a drop cloth the whole job.
+The marble-look porcelain tile was already down and needed to stay clean, so we worked carefully around the toilet and kept the tile protected at every stage.

-This overhead angle shows the full wraparound effect of the board and batten taking form on all three walls simultaneously.
-The vertical battens are evenly spaced, the top rail runs cleanly into each corner, and the base ties it all together at the floor.
-At this stage the trim is fastened but still needs filling, sanding, and paint — the nail holes and raw edges are visible, but the skeleton of the finished look is clearly there.
+This overhead angle shows the full wraparound taking form on all three walls at once.
+Battens evenly spaced.
+Top rail running clean into each corner.
+Base tying it all together at the floor.
+The trim is fastened but unfilled here, nail holes and raw edges still showing, but the skeleton of the finished room is already there.

-By this point the caulking and filling was done and the first coats of paint were going on.
-The panels are starting to look unified — the battens, rail, and base are all blending into a single continuous surface of crisp white.
-The drop cloth is still down protecting the tile as the finish coats are applied.
+By this point the caulking and filling were done and the first coats of paint were going on.
+Battens, rail, and base starting to read as one continuous surface of crisp white.
+The drop cloth stayed down protecting the tile while the finish coats went on.

-Here's a mid-process view from the doorway showing how the wainscoting is reading from the entry point — already the room has a completely different presence.
-The warm cream paint above the rail contrasts beautifully with the bright white millwork below, and even at this stage you can see the transformation is nearly complete.
-The matte stone-look tile on the floor grounds the whole composition.
+This mid-process view from the doorway shows how the wainscoting reads from the entry.
+The room already has a different presence.
+Warm cream paint above the rail, white millwork below, and even at this stage the work is mostly there.
+The matte stone-look tile at the floor anchors the whole thing.

-This top-down view captures the full wraparound of the trim on all three walls meeting cleanly at the corners.
-Corner transitions in a room this tight are where craftsmanship really shows — any gap, any twist in the wood, any off-angle cut is immediately obvious.
+Top-down, all three walls meeting at the corners.
+Corner transitions in a room this tight are where the work either holds up or doesn't.
+Any gap, any twist in the wood, any off-angle cut shows immediately.
 Everything here is tight and flush.

 The Result

-What started as a forgettable builder-grade water closet in Nocatee is now one of the most finished-feeling spaces in the home.
-The completed board and batten wainscoting wraps all three walls in clean, even panels topped by a flat rail, with a grounded base that ties into the existing tile.
-The warm cream upper wall and bright white millwork work together to make the small room feel purposeful rather than cramped.
+What was a plain, builder-grade water closet in Nocatee is now one of the most finished-feeling rooms in the house.
+The board and batten wainscoting wraps all three walls in even panels topped by a flat rail, with a grounded base that ties into the existing tile.
+Warm cream above the rail.
+Bright white millwork below.
+A small room that feels purposeful instead of cramped.

-The after shot from the doorway says it all.
-The panel spacing is even and balanced, the corners are sharp, and the top rail runs perfectly level around the room.
-The matte stone tile at the floor, the matte cream above the rail, and the gloss-white trim create a layered, intentional finish that's a world away from the plain drywall that was there before.
-This is exactly the kind of upgrade that punches well above its footprint — a small space that now feels like it belongs in a well-designed home in Jacksonville.
+The after shot from the doorway shows what we were after.
+Even, balanced panel spacing.
+Sharp corners.
+A top rail that runs level all the way around.
+The matte stone tile, the matte cream above the rail, and the gloss-white trim layer together into a finish that has nothing in common with the flat drywall that was there before.
+A small space that now reads like it belongs in a well-designed Jacksonville home.

-If you have a bathroom, hallway, dining room, or any space in your Nocatee home that could use the kind of character that only real millwork can deliver, AVP Construction JAX is ready to help.
-We serve homeowners throughout Nocatee, Jacksonville, and Duval County with finish carpentry that's built to last and finished to impress.
-Check out more of our wainscoting and wall trim projects to see what's possible, then reach out and let's talk about your space.
+If you have a bathroom, hallway, dining room, or any other space in your Nocatee home that needs the kind of character real millwork delivers, AVP Construction JAX works with homeowners throughout Nocatee, Jacksonville, and Duval County on finish carpentry built to last and finished in place.
+Look through more of our wainscoting and wall trim projects to get a feel for the work, then reach out when you're ready to talk through your space.

 Helpful guides